kavyakl/RAG-Based-Neural-Network-Optimization/README.md

-# Neural Network Optimization Pipeline
+# Neural Network Optimization Pipeline-

-This project implements a comprehensive neural network optimization pipeline for model pruning, quantization, and deployment to edge devices.
+This project was developed as part of a neural network optimization research workflow, aiming to provide insight-driven model pruning and deployment for edge ML use cases.
+It integrates training log processing, model compression, ONNX conversion, and deployment compatibility for platforms like Edge Impulse

 ## Overview